alisonreboud/screenplay_summarization/README.md

-Follow the notebook`Zero_Shot_Pipeline.ipynb`](./Zero_Shot_Pipeline.ipynb) to reproduce the experiments using named-events for screenplays summarization with BART MNLI.
+Follow the notebook [`Zero_Shot_Pipeline.ipynb`](./Zero_Shot_Pipeline.ipynb) to reproduce the experiments using named-events for screenplays summarization with BART MNLI.
 The notebook also contains the code for the experiment that combines zero-shot classification scores and centrality scores as computed by

 These centrality scores can found under [`centralities.npy`](./centralities.npy)